 // Task implementation using inline declaration of IO task pulse_generate(input time pulse_length, output pulse); pulse = 1'b1 #pulse_time pulse = 1'b0; endtask // Task implementation with IO declared in body task pulse_generate; input time pulse_length; output pulse; begin pulse = 1'b1; #pulse_time pulse = 1'b0; end endtask

 Although this example is quite simple, we can see here how we can use the verilog delay operator (#) in a task.
-If we attempted to write this code in a function, this would be illegal.
+If we attempted to write this code in a function, this would cause an error when we tried to compile it.

 We can also see from this example that we don't return a value in the same way as we do with a function.